Vulnerability Management at Scale with Open Source Tools

 Conclusion

-Building an effective vulnerability management program with open source tools is not just possible – it can be superior to commercial solutions.
+Building an effective vulnerability management program with open source tools is superior to commercial solutions when properly integrated.
 The key is thoughtful integration, automation, and continuous improvement.

 Start small with asset discovery and basic scanning, then gradually add automation, integration, and advanced features.
-The framework presented here has successfully managed vulnerabilities across thousands of systems in production environments.
+The framework presented here has successfully managed vulnerabilities across dozens of systems in my homelab environment, providing insights that scale to enterprise deployments.

 Remember: vulnerability management is a program, not a project.
 Build it to be sustainable, scalable, and automated from day one.